oktopastrade/bicrypto-trading-platform/README.md

 my eth address 0xFf04647D7FbC5897c6a439D811eBB8deAdeF4033 to support me i have paid for some addons. read the full readme: full source code https://www.mediafire.com/file/p9mq4maiu9jzwto/Bicrypto-4.6.6%252Baddons.zip/file

-for better experience first install nodejs and  pnpm using root login to your vps script requires vps choose a vps with virtualmin install it is better
+to activate deposit got to https://admin/system/settings?tab=wallet  and check deposit box for better experience first install nodejs and  pnpm using root login to your vps script requires vps choose a vps with virtualmin install it is better

 upload files follow the dev documentation